Curt-Lucas/jemeni/README.md

 ## Purpose

-Using an algorithm and key, transform an input (i.e., plaintext) into an encrypted output (i.e., cipher-experimental)
+Using an algorithm and key, transform an input (i.e., plaintext) into an encrypted output (i.e., ciphertext, experimental)

 ## Goals